 - Make every effort to safeguard your confidentiality and, if applicable, your anonymity; and - Make every reasonable attempt to communicate back to you once the Fact-Finding is complete.

-To view Dun & Bradstreet's Global Fact-Finding Protocol, click here.
+The Dun & Bradstreet Global Fact-Finding Protocol can be found on the Company's intranet.

-To access Dun & Bradstreet's Global Compliance and Ethics Team's Intranet site and Ask for Help, click here.
+The Dun & Bradstreet Compliance Team's Intranet site and Ask for Help can be found on the Company's intranet.